FlexSolution/CustomizeLogin/README.md

 * login as the admin user to Alfresco Share.
 Open:`Admin Tools`/`Tools`/`Login Background` -  Sample URL for locally installed Alfresco: [http://localhost:8080/share/page/console/admin-console/CustomizeLoginBackground-config-form](http://localhost:8080/share/page/console/admin-console/CustomizeLoginBackground-config-form)
 * Choose an image from your PC, choose any background color (will used for filling free space that will not use image, if you choose some of `Displaying modes` that can leave a free space on the screen because of image scaling)

+* Change additional fields if you wish (Copyright, Product name, etc)

 * click `Submit`.
 After successful you will see a preview of the image.

 ## Advanced Instruction